‘General Hospital’ Spoilers: Dominic Zamprogna Teases What’s Coming Up With Dante’s Return

 Burton noted that at the time he left, Zamprogna wasn’t feeling like he was an asset to the show.
 That doesn’t necessarily come as a surprise to fans who felt that Dom was not being utilized fully by the writers.
 Luckily, in this return, Dominic says he does feel like an asset now and it’s reminding him of his early days with the show.

 Zamprogna says that he left General Hospital last year because it was what he needed to do for both himself and for his family.
-He has embraced several new opportunities and he says he has no regrets in walking away from GH.
+He has embraced several new opportunities, and he says he has no regrets in walking away from GH.

 "Show yourself or your boss dies." @dom_zamprogna #GH55 pic.twitter.com/1LhqP9y6Xb